KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 #define EMERGENCE_MAPPING_UNION_VARIANT_END() builder.PopVisibilityCondition ()
 ```

-This macros are just operating with conditions through `MappingBuilder` interface.
+These macros are just operating with conditions through `MappingBuilder` interface.
 When union begins, we're pushing
 condition that says: fields below are visible only when `_selectorField` is equal to `_switchValue`.
 And when union
 ends we're just popping this condition out.
 There are also other conditional operations, for example inplace
 vector registration makes use of `>` (see `EMERGENCE_MAPPING_REGISTER_REGULAR_VECTOR` macro):